MadRC/TFMini-Plus-I2C/README.md

+# Mads RC Edit of TFMini-Plus-I2C by  budryerson

+Based on budryerson original code I have made some changes and new sketches to change the com mode from UART to I2C and back via Arduino UNO.

+The main purpose of this was to easly allow changing of mode for use in Ardupilot and PX4

+These files have been tested on Arduino UNO and do as follows.

+**Serial Raad

+Simply reads the TFMini Plus when in serial mode, no changes made. this uses pins 0 and 1 as per the Uno serial ports.

+**SET I2C

+This will change the communicationd mode from UART to I2C on the default address of 16

+**I2C Read

+This is allow you to change the I2C address then read the I2c output, this is configured for Pins A4 (SDA), A5 (SCL) as per wire.h.

+**SET Serial

+This sets the port mode back from I2C to serial.

+**How To Use

+***To change from UART to I2C

+Verify and upload serial read sketch to arduino, reboot.
+Connect via correct ports for communication type (for serial to I2C connect on pins 0 & 1) Power on and open serial concole from tools menue and verift connection by seeing data from sensor Verify and upload SET I2C sketch to arduino, reboot.
+Power on and open serial concole from tools menue and you should see it complet to switch

+These codes where quicly made and tbh are not a tidy modifacaion but work.

+**Origonal TFMini-Plus-I2C by budryerson info below.

 :slightly_frowning_face:**Version 0.2.2 is the newest version of this library.** The Arduino IDE Library Manager incorrectly lists 0.4.0 as the newest version.
 DO NOT INSTALL VERSION 0.4.0.

 <hr>